wawandco/oxpecker/README.md

 - Build is currently only doing the `--static` part.
 Should that be an option ?
 - CGO is disabled, should it be?
 - Should we include tasks? (grift/jim/other?)
+- Need to do integration testing for the CLI